60 Percent as a Decimal: A complete walkthrough

 Conclusion

 Converting 60 percent to its decimal equivalent, 0.6, is a simple yet crucial skill.
-This article has explored this conversion in detail, highlighting various methods and demonstrating its practical applications.
+And this article has explored this conversion in detail, highlighting various methods and demonstrating its practical applications.
 By understanding the interconnectedness of fractions, decimals, and percentages, you'll develop a stronger foundation in mathematics and improve your ability to tackle a wide range of quantitative problems.
 Remember that practice is key – the more you work with these concepts, the more comfortable and confident you will become.
 So keep practicing, and you'll soon master the art of converting percentages to decimals and back again!